When Should Someone Seek Medical Care for Shingles?

 If a person develops pain or a rash in a band on one side of their body, they should seek medical care as soon as possible.
 Antiviral medications are effective only if given early (24-72 hours after the rash develops).

-- If the rash with blisters is on a person's nose or near the eyes, they should be seen by a health-care professional immediately because the virus may spread to the eye and cause eye damage or vision loss.
+- If the rash with blisters is on a person's nose or near the eyes, they should be seen by a health-care professional immediately because the virus may spread to the eye and cause eye damage or vision loss (quick follow-up with an ophthalmologist is recommended).

 - Individuals should also receive care as soon as possible if they have a medical illness that decreases their ability to fight off infection; these people may be able to avoid complications if treated in the early stage of shingles.